ejpcmac/typed_struct/README.md

 ## License

-Copyright © 2018-2019 Jean-Philippe Cugnet
+Copyright © 2018-2020 Jean-Philippe Cugnet and Contributors

 This project is licensed under the [MIT license](LICENSE).